hikaaam/Project-Heimdall/readme.md

 # Installation
-make sure you have expo installed if not then run `npm install expo-cli` `yarn install` to install project depedencies
+make sure you have expo installed if not then run `npm install expo-cli`

+`yarn install` to install project depedencies

+`expo start` to run the project in your local machine